Gachas: Castilla-La Mancha (grass peas)

-This dish is commonly consumed immediately after removing it from the fire, being careful not to burn one's lips or tongue.

-Grass pea flour is exceedingly difficult to obtain outside of Castilla-La Mancha, especially in its pure form.
-Commercial forms are mixed with wheat flour because grass peas are toxic if consistently consumed as a staple.

-The gachas serranas of Cuenca are a local variant, usually served with mushrooms and potatoes (Called zarangullo).
-In the comarca of la Serranía, stewed and pickled pork liver and lug is added to the gachas when the water is added, or is eaten intecalating with the own gachas.
-Other possible accompaniments include hot chilis or baby cucumbers in vinegar.
+The gachas serranas of Cuenca is a local variant, usually served with mushrooms and potatoes (Called zarangullo).
+In the comarca of la Serranía, stewed and pickled pork liver and lung is added to the gachas when the water is added, or is eaten to accompany the gachas.
+Other possible accompaniments include hot chilis or pickled gherkins.

-The gachas murcianas of the Murcia region are a variation of the gachas manchegas spiked with caraway (Carum carvi), black pepper and cloves.
+The gachas murcianas of the Murcia region is a variation of gachas manchegas spiced with caraway (Carum carvi), black pepper and cloves.

+Toxicity of grass pea gachas

+Grass peas, which grow well in dry conditions, can be toxic if eaten over a long period, causing lathyrism.
+Grass-pea products were banned for sale for human consumption in Spain from 1967 to 2018, due to toxicity.
+Grass pea flour remains difficult to obtain outside of Castilla-La Mancha, especially if not mixed with other flours; commercial forms are mixed with wheat flour because of the toxicity of grass peas if often eaten in large quantities.

+Like other forms of gachas, gachas de almorta is resorted to in difficult times.
+Goya in his 1810–1815 The Disasters of War series illustrates the harm that can be done by excessive consumption of grass peas in times of famine in his print Gracias á la almorta (Thanks to the grass pea), about Napoleon's siege of Madrid.
+It depicts a woman who can no longer walk due to lathyrism, surrounded by starving people waiting for bowls of grass pea-based food.

 Valencia and Aragon

 A type of gachas made with corn flour are popular in the area of Ademuz, in the comarca of Rincón de Ademuz, a Valencian enclave in the eastern fringes of the ancient New Castile.
 These gachas are generally mixed with pork or cod, as well as tomatoes and snails.
 The dish is part of the traditional cuisine of the area, in addition to the grass pea gachas of neighboring La Mancha that are eaten in Ademuz as well.
-In the Valencian Ports mountain region further northeast, a similar dish is known locally as Farro.
+In the Valencian Ports mountain region further northeast, a similar dish is known locally as farro.

 In Aragon the same dish may be also called gachas, but more often it is referred to by the local name of farinetas.
 It is prepared by frying thick pieces of bacon in olive oil and taking them off the pan when they have released some fat.
 Then water and fine corn flour are added to the same pan, slowly stirring the mixture until it is cooked.
 The proportion is roughly 250 g of flour, 150 g of bacon, 1 liter of water, three large spoonfuls of extra virgin olive oil and a teaspoonful of salt.